 Pam Williams not only founded Ecole Chocolat but also was instrumental in founding the Fine Chocolate Industry Association (FCIA) and its most recent initiative aimed at saving fine chocolate from extinction: Heirloom Cacao Preservation (HCP).
 As farmers continue to remove or replace fine-flavor cacao trees with less flavorful hybrids and clones, Pam is very involved in the effort to save fine-flavor cacao from extinction.
 Currently, she is also a founding member of the Hawaii Chocolate and Cacao Association and a Grand Jury Judge and Advisor for the International Chocolate Awards.

 Join our community and keep up-to-date with what's happening in the world of fine chocolate.
 Ecole Chocolat's Twitter, Google+ and Facebook sites deliver global chocolate news.
 We first started keeping track of the news for our own students and graduates.
 Then we thought you might like to keep up-to-date on what's happening as well so we moved our chocolate news feed to Twitter, Google+ and Facebook.
 Then came YouTube, Flickr, and Instagram.
 We love pinning our favorite things and recipes in Pinterest.
-Also join the fun as our Chocolate Apprentice blogs about her experiences in practicing her chocolate skills.
+Also read the journal of our Chocolate Apprentice.

 At Ecole Chocolat, we've been privileged over the years to get to know and work with many of the wonderful people who make chocolate bars, confections and bonbons.
 Sponsoring chocomap.com is our way of giving back, by providing an easy way for you to Find a Chocolate Shop, whether you're looking in your hometown or are traveling.
 We've created an easy-to-use map where you can search for a chocolate shop by city or name.
 In 2010 we launched the Find Chocolate mobile app which puts access to chocomap's directory of chocolate shops on your Android Phone and Tablet, iPhone and iPad.